Dive Master Course

-The goals of the Divemaster course are to have fun and learn instructor level supervision
+The goals of the Divemaster course are to have fun and learn instructor level supervision and teaching techniques.

 Module One - Watermanship and Skills Assessment